Code-Institute-Submissions/dkeddie-MS2/README.md

 1. The following error occurs in the console when both the Current Location and Destination have been inputted, and the Tiles are loaded:-
-!['defaultView' Error](README-attachments/Error-defaultView.jpg "'defaultView' Error") No knowwn negative effect has been detected.
+!['defaultView' Error](README-attachments/Error-defaultView.jpg "'defaultView' Error") No known negative effect has been detected.
 2. The following error can occur at times in the console when rotating through the images in the Photo Tile:-
 !['Undefined Property' Error](README-attachments/Error-propertyUndefined.jpg "'Undefined Property' Error") Although the image does not change when the Error arises, the images will continue to rotate when the forward/back options are selected.